 The Organization maintains two certificates of deposit at a credit union.
-These certificates of deposit mature on May 15, 2021.
-Subsequent to May 15, 2021 the certificates of deposit have been renewed at the credit union.
+These certificates of deposit matured on May 15, 2022 and were not renewed.

 Investments

 The Organization carries investments in marketable securities with readily determinable fair values at their fair values in the statements of financial position.
 Realized and unrealized gains and losses are included as nonoperating activities in the accompanying statements of activities.